Wednesday, 17 May 2017

 Yet, this misplaced mentality that if you spend more on something this means it's better and/or elevates you to a higher social stratum appears to be changing somewhat.

-The more well-to-do types, relatively speaking in any case, are voting with their feet, turning to places that don't sell things at ridiculously inflated prices and only market themselves at ‘desirable’ folk.
+The more well-to-do types, relatively speaking in any case, are voting with their feet, turning to places that don't sell things at ridiculously inflated prices and only market themselves to ‘desirable’ folk.

 True enough, we can say with reason that middle-of-the-road options had been conspicuous by their absence until recently.